ianjohngraham/ianjohngraham.github.io/_posts/publish/2014-01-17-sitecore-7-search-quick-start-guide.md

     }
 ```

-So with a single line of code I've set up an *IQueryable<Person>* where the firstname is John.
+So with a single line of code I've set up an *IQueryable&lt;Person&gt;* where the firstname is John.
 Well, apart from the using statement; - any Sitecore 7 searching has to be done inside a context.

 Note, I haven't actually called upon the index yet; this is the next step...

 ``` csharp
 query.GetResults();
 ```

 One line again!
 Sitecore 7 gives you the *GetResults()*  method on the *IQueryable*.
 This will then translate the predicates, that you specified using Linq, into actual query language that can be executed on your index.
 The *GetResults()* method saves you a lot of time and creates an object that contains all the things you need for search results rendering e.g. number of items found, relevancy scoring of items.

-When you have called the* GetResults* method, take a look in the *search.log* file in your Sitecore data folder.
+When you have called the *GetResults* method, take a look in the *search.log* file in your Sitecore data folder.
 In here you'll find the actual query that Sitecore uses behind the scenes to query the index.
 This is invaluable  for debugging search queries, particularly as Sitecore hides a lot of the complexities of searching.

 **Predicate Builder**

 This feature is slightly hidden away, but really useful for adding dynamic values in your search.
 The predicate builder allows you to create more complex queries using *AND* and *OR* and it generates complex <a title="Expression Trees" href="http://msdn.microsoft.com/en-us/library/bb397951.aspx" target="_blank">Expression trees</a> without having to know about their inner workings.

 When performing a search I only wanted to search Sitecore items with a particular template and these specific templates needed to be dynamic - cue *PredicateBuilder*:

 ``` csharp